-Summary of Recommendations on Training
+Summary of Recommendations and Final Decision on Training

-- 1. All assisters (Navigators and Direct Benefit Assisters) should complete a two-day Assisters Training Program.
-Project Sponsors may consider an abbreviated version of the training program for currently certified and active Certified Application Assistors, HICAP trained assisters, health insurance agents, and other individuals already trained to enroll consumers in health coverage. - 2.
-Re-training should be offered annually and should be required in order to obtain re-certification.
+Certified Enrollment Assisters should complete at a minimum a two-day Assisters Training offered by the Exchange at no cost to the enrollment entity.
+Project Sponsors may consider an abbreviated version of the training program for currently certified, HICAP trained assisters, health insurance agents, and other individuals already trained to enroll consumers in health coverage.